kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 # Current Problems
 -Poor Business Management
--- Manchester United’s owners, the Glazers, have been accused of negligence and poor debt management -Managerial Instability
+  - Manchester United’s owners, the Glazers, have been accused of negligence and poor debt management -Managerial Instability
---After the retirement of Sir Alex Ferguson in 2013, the club has gone through several managers who have struggled to replicate his success.
+  -After the retirement of Sir Alex Ferguson in 2013, the club has gone through several managers who have struggled to replicate his success.
 -Poor transfer policy
---Over the past few years, Manchester United has been criticised for leaving deadwood in the team and paying excessively high transfer fees for players
+  -Over the past few years, Manchester United has been criticised for leaving deadwood in the team and paying excessively high transfer fees for players

 # Problem Statement